Niagara Falls Canada is the perfect weekend getaway destination. Discover how to visit all of the best sites in Niagara Falls in two fun-filled days.

-This large, glass-walled building is home to over 2000 vibrantly-coloured butterflies.
+The large, glass-walled conservatory is home to over 2000 vibrantly-coloured butterflies.

-There are over 180 metres of meandering pathways beside water features and beds of tropical vegetation.
-Feeding tray stations are throughout the building, allowing you to get an up-close look at the butterflies.
+There are over 180 metres of meandering pathways along water features and beds of tropical vegetation.
+Feeding tray stations are throughout the building, allowing an up-close look at the butterflies.

 Through an observation window, see the “nursery” where the young butterflies hang in their pupae stage, just before they hatch and take off for their first-ever flights.